Many types of psychotherapy are effective. Here are two that are commonly used:

 - Cognitive-behavioral therapy (CBT): This form of counseling helps you to identify and change negative beliefs and behaviors that contribute to your depression.
 By replacing these patterns with healthier, more realistic thoughts and actions, you can avoid the traps that worsen your depression.

-- Interpersonal therapy (IPT): This type of therapy aids you in understanding and working through difficult relationships that may be contributing to your depression.
+- Interpersonal therapy (IPT): This type of therapy aids you in understanding and working through difficult relationships or interactions with people that may be contributing to your depression.

 If you're open to joining a depression support group, ask your counselor or doctor for a recommendation.

-If your depression is severe or life-threatening and does not respond to treatment with multiple antidepressants and other medicines, another option is electroconvulsive therapy.
+If your depression is severe or life threatening or does not respond to treatment with multiple antidepressants and other medicines, another option is electroconvulsive therapy.
 The treatment involves giving general anesthesia to the patient, along with a muscle relaxant to prevent body movement.
-ECT passes electrical currents through the brain to induce a seizure.
+ECT passes an electrical current through the brain to induce a seizure.
 Although doctors aren't sure why, it is thought that the treatment changes the functioning and efficiency of brain areas that regulate emotion.

 Other types of brain stimulation therapies can also treat severe depression, including vagus nerve stimulation (VNS) and repetitive transcranial magnetic stimulation (rTMS).

 After patients have been treated for an acute bout of depression, doctors sometimes place them on maintenance therapy to try to prevent another episode, especially if they're at high risk for a recurrence.
 Talk to your doctor about whether you need maintenance therapy.
 For this type of ongoing treatment, which can last one year or longer, you may continue taking an antidepressant, with or without psychotherapy.
 Ask how long you may need maintenance therapy.